ML4GLand/SeqData/README.md

 - v0.1.0: ✔️ Initial API for reading BAM, FASTA, BigWig and Tabular data and building loading PyTorch dataloaders
 - v0.2.0: (WIP) Bug fixes, improved documentation, tutorials, and examples
-- v0.3.0: Improved out of core functionality, robust BED classification datasets
+- v0.X.0: Improved out of core functionality, robust BED classification datasets
-- v0.0.4 — Interoperability with AnnData and SnapATAC2
+- v0.X.4 — Interoperability with AnnData and SnapATAC2

-## Usage
+## Quickstart
+The below examples illustrate the simplest way to read in data from commonly used file formats.
+For a more comprehensive guide to using the SeqData API, see the full [documentation](https://seqdata.readthedocs.io/en/latest/).

-### Loading data from "flat" files
+### Loading sequences from "flat" files
-The simplest way to store genomic sequence data is in a table or in a "flat" fasta file.
-Though this can easily be accomplished using something like `pandas.read_csv`, the SeqData interface keeps the resulting on-disk and in-memory objects standardized with the rest of the SeqData and larger ML4GLand API.
+The simplest way to store genomic sequence data is as plain text strings in a table.
+For reading sequences from one or more csv/tsv files, use the `read_table` function:

 ```python
 from seqdata import read_table